olexandr-konovalov/olexandr-konovalov.github.io/_pages/about.md

 This often requires substantial computational resources and combining different tools, which has naturally led me into the area of parallel computations and interfaces design.
-I have been involved in the EPRSC-funded HPC-GAP project where we working on reengineering the GAP system to take advantage of the power of current and future high-performance computers, and prior to that – in the European project [SCIEnce - Symbolic Computation Infrastructure for Europe](http://www.symbolic-computing.org/).
+I have been involved in the EPRSC-funded HPC-GAP project where we worked on reengineering the GAP system to take advantage of the power of current and future high-performance computers, and prior to that – in the European project [SCIEnce - Symbolic Computation Infrastructure for Europe](http://www.symbolic-computing.org/).